wesrupert/vim-hoverhl/README.md

 HoverHlBackward(n) " Moves to the nth previous instance of the highlighted word
 ```

 These functions are also available in `command` and `map <plug>` forms.
-Alternatively, you can set `g:hoverHlStandardMappings = 0` if you would like to remove the default bindings entirely.
+Alternatively, you can set `g:hoverhl#standard_mappings = 0` if you would like to remove the default bindings entirely.

 ### Colors